-Grants will be awarded on the basis of this ranking, subject to the availability of budget.
+Grants will be awarded based on this ranking, subject to the availability of budget.

 Under an IHI JU two-stage evaluation procedure, at the end of stage 1, for each topic only the highest ranked proposal will be retained for stage 2 and invited to prepare a full proposal together with the pre-identified industry consortium and the contributing partners.